 Most of the towns along this route are left-overs from the gold mining heyday of Colorado.
 Some, like Nederland, have been somewhat resurrected as residential centers, while others, like Blackhawk and Central City, have been "saved" as "low-stakes gaming centers."

-The photos on this page were all taken on a Friday afternoon in late August.
+The photos on this page were all taken on a Friday afternoon in late August (after leaving a meeting in the Google office in Boulder I came here).
 Once I got past Blackhawk there was hardly any traffic, although there were a lot bicyclists along the way.
 And up near Allenspark I came across the Saint Malo Sanctuary, a pleasant surprise at the eastern foot of Mt.
 Meeker, one of Colorado's 100 highest peaks.
 I followed Route 7 right down into Estes Park where the traffic was as bad as it would be in any small city at the edge of a major National Park (Rocky Mountain National Park)...

 I tried but these photos just don't do the Peak to Peak Scenic & Historic Byway justice.

 Mount Meeker, one of Colorado's 100 highest peaks